rsdoiel/antenna/planet.md

 ---

-## Eurovision: All the action from the second semi-final
+## Eurovision: The story of the second semi-final

 date: 2025-05-15, from: RTÉ News

-Sixteen acts.
-Ten spots.
-One step closer to Eurovision glory.
-Follow all the action live from the second semi-final in Basel, Switzerland.
+The second semi-final is done and dusted and there was disappointment for EMMY.
+Here's a look at all the action from Thursday night in Basel . . .

 <br>